derynia/GetDataFromGit/README.md

-Sample tiny poroject, completet as a task for job application.
+Sample tiny poroject, completed as a task for job application.
 This app gets repositories names from git after entering user name.